github/git-sizer/README.md

 3. Change to the directory containing the Git repository that you'd like to analyze, then run

-        git sizer [<option>...]
+        git-sizer [<option>...]

     No options are required.
-You can learn about available options by typing `git sizer -h` or by reading on.
+You can learn about available options by typing `git-sizer -h` or by reading on.

     (The above command assumes that you have added `git-sizer` to your `PATH`.
 If you don't add it to your `PATH`, you need to type its full path and filename to run it; e.g., `/path/to/bin/git-sizer`.)